Water aeration: Fine bubble aeration

 Fine bubble aeration is an efficient way to transfer oxygen to a water body.
 A compressor on shore pumps air through a hose, which is connected to an underwater aeration unit.
 Attached to the unit are a number of diffusers.
 These diffusers come in the shape of discs, plates, tubes or hoses constructed from glass-bonded silica, porous ceramic plastic, PVC or perforated membranes made from EPDM (ethylene propylene diene Monomer) rubber.
 Air pumped through the diffuser membranes is released into the water.
 These bubbles are known as fine bubbles.
 The EPA defines a fine bubble as anything smaller than 2mm in diameter.
 This type of aeration has a very high oxygen transfer efficiency (OTE), sometimes as high as 15 pounds of oxygen / (horsepower * hour) (9.1 kilograms of oxygen / (kilowatt * hour)).
 On average, diffused air aeration diffuses approximately 2–4 cfm (cubic feet of air per minute) (56.6-113.3 liters of air per minute), but some operate at levels as low as 1 cfm (28.3 L/min) or as high as 10 cfm (283 L/min).

-Fine bubble diffused aeration is able to maximize the surface area of the bubbles and thus transfer more oxygen to the water per bubble.
+Fine bubble diffused aeration is able to maximize the surface area of the bubbles and thus transfer more oxygen to the water per bubble volume.
 Additionally, smaller bubbles take more time to reach the surface so not only is the surface area maximized but so are the time each bubble spends in the water, allowing it more opportunity to transfer oxygen to the water.
 As a general rule, smaller bubbles and a deeper release point will generate a greater oxygen transfer rate.

 One of the drawbacks to fine bubble aeration is that the membranes of ceramic diffusers can sometimes clog and must be cleaned in order to keep them working at their optimum efficiency.
-Also, they do not possess the ability to mix as well as other aeration techniques, such as coarse bubble aeration.
+Also, they do not possess the ability to mix the water column as well as other aeration techniques, such as coarse bubble aeration.